Haantjes Algebras of Classical Integrable Systems: The inverse problem for systems with two degrees of freedom

 \section{The inverse problem for systems with two degrees of freedom}

-In this Section, we are concerned with the inverse problem.
-In other words, given a set of independent functions in involution, we will construct a Haantjes structure for them, that is we shall determine the Haantjes structures of an assigned integrable system.
+In this Section, we deal with the inverse problem.
+More precisely, given a set of independent functions in involution, we will construct by means of them a Haantjes algebra \textit{compatible with the symplectic form}.
+In other words, we shall determine a Haantjes algebra for an assigned integrable system, represented in physical variables.